|

 The club must either:

-- (c) possess an agreement for the use of the ground which is acceptable to The Football Association.
+- (1.1.3) possess an agreement for the use of the ground that is acceptable to The Football Association and The Football Conference or the league of which it is a member.

 Where a club does not own the freehold of their ground, evidence of adequate security of tenure must